-Marin County Bicycle Injury Lawyer
+Marin County Bicycle Accident Lawyer

 Marin County is one of the most dangerous counties in California for bicyclists, according to recent data from the California Office of Safety.
 Bicyclists must share the road with many negligent and dangerous drivers.
 When collisions occur, more than likely it is the rider who will suffer serious and possibly fatal injuries.
 If you or a loved one has been injured in a bicycle accident, speak to a Marin County bicycle injury lawyer at Walkup, Melodia, Kelly & Schoenberger.
 Our firm has nearly six decades of experience representing bicycle accident victims.